Replace A Broken Wall Tile

 In general, a tile would not crack on its own as they are quite hard wearing.
 Restoring cracked tiles will keep your bathroom looking beautiful.
-It is also important to replace cracked tiled because water could otherwise penetrate the crack, leading to water damaged walls.
+It is also important to replace cracked tiles because water could otherwise penetrate the crack, leading to water damaged walls.
 Or could create a breeding ground for mold and eventual structural damage.

-- You could hire a tiling contractor to replace the tile for you.
+- You could hire a tiling contractor to replace the broken wall tile for you.
 Although replacing a tile is a relatively simple and quick job for a contractor, it could be a substantial expense.